ApolloAuto/apollo/docs/howto/how_to_prepare_centosbased_gpu_enabled_image_for_ROS_perception_module.md

 ## Troubleshooting

-What if you committed incorrect `\*.pd.txt` files and cannot rebase to the lastest developer branch?
+What if you committed incorrect `\*.pd.txt` files and cannot rebase to the latest developer branch?
 Try the following commands:

 ```